PowerShell/Community-Blog/Posts/2021/10/crescendo-output-handler.md

 ## Examining the parser for `Get-VssShadowStorage`

-The following screenshot provides line numbers for the `ParseShadowStorage` function.
-This is the function called by `Get-VssShadowStorage` to handle the output of the `vssadmin.exe` command.
-The process breaks out into these four main areas:
+The following screenshot shows the `ParseShadowStorage` function that is called by the `Get-VssShadowStorage` cmdlet to handle the output from `vssadmin.exe`.
+The parsing process is broken into four areas:

 - Collect the native command output into a single text blob then split it into blocks of text (lines 96-100)